 What Should I Know About Lung Cancer Caused by Asbestos?

 Asbestos exposure causes a small percentage of lung cancer cases every year.
 Exposure to asbestos increases the risk of lung cancer in smokers and non-smokers.
-The risk of lung cancer increases five-fold with exposure to asbestos, according to a 2023 report.
+A 2023 report indicates asbestos exposure makes lung cancer 5 times more likely.

 Lung cancer is the leading cause of cancer death in the United States.
 It kills more Americans each year than breast, prostate and colon cancer combined.
-Lung cancer caused by asbestos is responsible for an estimated 6,000 deaths in the U.S. each year.
+Lung cancer from asbestos exposure causes an estimated 6,000 deaths in the U.S. each year.

 Mesothelioma vs. Asbestos-Related Lung Cancer

-Mesothelioma is a type of cancer that develops in different mesothelial linings in the body.
-Pleural mesothelioma develops in the lining of the lungs, and its close location to the lungs leads to its confusion with lung cancer.
+Mesothelioma is cancer that starts in the lining around certain organs.
+Pleural mesothelioma begins in the lining of the lungs.
+Because it’s close to the lungs, it’s often confused with lung cancer.

 What Are the Types of Asbestos Lung Cancer?

 Small cell lung cancer grows more aggressively than non-small cell lung cancer.
 It also has distinct characteristics when viewed under a microscope.
 Its cancer cells are small and oat-shaped.
-They are smaller and more uniform than the larger, varied cells in non-small cell lung cancer.
+They’re smaller and more uniform than the larger, varied cells in NSCLC.

 Non-Small Cell Lung Cancer

-Asbestos exposure can cause non-small cell lung cancer, which accounts for about 85% of all lung cancer cases.
-There are three subtypes of non-small cell: Squamous cell carcinoma, adenocarcinoma and large cell carcinoma.
+Asbestos exposure can cause NSCLC, which accounts for about 85% of all lung cancer cases.
+There are 3 subtypes: squamous cell carcinoma, adenocarcinoma and large cell carcinoma.

 Non-Small Cell Subtypes